JohnnyBeCrafting/JG_Reads_Eloquent_JS/chapter_1/recap.md

 In programming languages, a bit is an atomic unit of data.
 All of the bits that are available in a computer's working memory is split into chunks of data called *values*.

-Each value has a specific "role" to play, much like the organ systems in your body.
+Each value has a specific "role" or "type" to play, much like the organ systems in your body.
 Some values are meant to store numbers, while some store text, and true/false values.
 Other values are more complex and can store bigger pieces of data as well as input/output operations (called functions).

 > There's only so much space to go around for each type of value.
 Every value has to be stored somewhere, and if you want to use a gigantic amount of them at the same time, you might run out of memory.

-Let's explore these different value roles:
+Let's explore these different value types:

 ### Numbers